PluginsWorld/Matrix/README.md

 ### Installation

-Download the plugin from the release tab
+Download the plugin from the release tab <br />
-Unzip file
+Unzip file <br />
-Drag files in the libraries folder to Server/Rocket/Libraries Drag files in the plugins folder to Server/Rocket/Plugins
+Drag files in the libraries folder to Server/Rocket/Libraries <br />
+Drag files in the plugins folder to Server/Rocket/Plugins <br />

 Start up server and enjoy